annefou/pyspark/slides/spark/SparkIntro.md

 #  Questions

-- "What is Spark?"
+- "What is (Py)Spark?"
+- "How does it work?"
-- "What is PySpark?"
+- "What is a Resilient Distributed Dataset (RDD)?"

 ---
 template: content